1,000+ Opportunities

 Sustainability Plan: Outline a strategy for continuing the use of the innovation beyond the grant period, ensuring its continued impact on housing initiatives.
 Description File Name Type Size Upload Date Community Impact Handbook Community Impact Handbook. pdf pdf 400 KB 11/06/2025 02:40 PM Website Links

-Based on current listing details, eligibility includes: Virginia Center for Housing Research at Virginia Tech.
+According to the current listing, eligibility includes: Virginia Center for Housing Research at Virginia Tech.
 Collaboration with Virginia developers to construct housing.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.